 Crista graduated from Will Rogers High School and proceeded to earn a Bachelor of Arts and a Master of Fine Arts from the University of Tulsa.
 She has worked for many local theatre companies including Theatre Tulsa, Tulsa Ballet, and the American Theater Company, where she won the Tulsa Award for Theater Excellence (T.A.T.E) for Best Costume Design.
 It was the first award of its kind ever given.

-Crista has managed the University of Tulsa Department of Theatre's Costume Department for 13 years, where she also teaches.
-A small business owner, Crista has owned and operated a massage therapy practice for 25 years.
+Crista has managed the University of Tulsa Department of Theatre's Costume Department for 15 years, where she also teaches.
+A small business owner, Crista has owned and operated a massage therapy practice for over 25 years.

 Crista is happily married to her husband, Ragnar Crowson, and together they raise their daughter, Luna Wolfe.